-An actual pandemic outbreak would result in a Level III activation of CSO School Emergency Response Plan.
+An actual pandemic influenza outbreak would result in a Level III activation of CSO School Emergency Response Plan.
 The Superintendent of Catholic Schools would act as the Incident Commander and initiate a full-scale activation of the CSO Executive Support Team to assist in managing system-wide response objectives and strategic actions.

 Principals would also initiate a full-scale activation of the School Emergency Response Team to assist in managing the school's response objectives and strategic actions in concert with the CSO Executive Support Team.
-Monitor positive case rates when approaching 25% or more and consult with the CSO to examine potential changes to in-person learning.

-Outlined below is a summary of the duties and responsibilities of both the School Emergency Response Team and CSO Executive Support Team relative to a pandemic outbreak.
+Outlined below is a summary of the duties and responsibilities of both the School Emergency Response Team and CSO Executive Support Team relative to a pandemic influenza outbreak.